High-Yield Savings Account Comparison

 Who pays more interest on $10,000?
 Openbank pays $25 more than CIT Bank annually ($400 vs $375).

-Choose CIT Bank if mobile app quality matters, or you want Zelle for quick transfers.
+Choose CIT Bank if you're an Android user, or you want Zelle for quick transfers.
 Choose Openbank if getting the best rate matters most.

 Comparison of CIT Bank vs Openbank savings accounts